akelman/ggpeps/README.md

 The result should be a version string, e.g. `0.1.dev952+ga571e99.d20240918`, which can be interpreted as: `version 0.1` on the `dev` branch, which is `952` commits ahead of master, with the git commit hash beginning `a571e99`, on the date `2024-09-18`.

 #### Installation with GPUs
-JAX is the library we use for running on GPUs.
-JAX must be installed wth jaxlib and connected to the correct versions of CUDA.
+Installation for use with GPUs can be tricky.
+JAX is the library we use for running on GPUs, and JAX must be be installed with jaxlib and connected to the GPU in the correct manner in order to function.
 The versions required will depend on what's available on a given cluster.

+Our code has been tested and works with both NVIDIA and AMD GPUs.

-First, purge any loaded modules, with `module purge`.
+**NVIDIA GPUs**: When working on a cluster, first, purge any loaded modules, with `module purge`.
 Then load the appropriate modules for `python` and `cuda`.
-To see the available modules, run `module avail`, to load a module run `module load <module>`, and to see a list of loaded modules run `module list`.
+To see the available modules run `module avail`, to load a module run `module load <module>`, and to see a list of loaded modules run `module list`.

 Once this is done, create and activate a virtual environment (as above).
 Before installing the package, run `pip install "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`, which will install JAX and connect it to the appropriate version of CUDA.
-Then install the package as usual.
+Then install the package as usual as described above (e.g. `pip install -e .` in the appropriate directory).

-TODO: Add a build to `pyproject.toml` which works for JAX on systems with a GPU and CUDA.
+NOTE: It may be necessary to do this installation on a node that has access to the GPU; otherwise JAX may not include the required support for CUDA despite the use of the above command.

+**AMD GPUs**: For now, we have only successfully run simulations using pre-built containers with a version of JAX that connects to GPUs.
+This is heavily dependent on the setup on a particular cluster.

 ### Structure of the Code

 The repository is split into two main parts: the package `ggpeps` and utility scripts in the main folder.

-The package `ggpeps` contains the simulation code, i.e. the actual implementation of the physical problem.
+The package is contained in `src/ggpeps/` and contains the simulation code, i.e. the actual implementation of the physical problem.
 All scripts in the main folder call parts of the package and provide the infrastructure to manage the simulations.
+This includes `tests/`, `tools/` which contains various bash and python scripts (especially to help manage batches of simulations on a cluster), and `plot/` with various plotting scripts.

 The package `ggpeps` is divided into several parts: